With the weather still so chilly outside, it’s the perfect time to spend a cosy afternoon designing your dream garden.

-On the Mediterranean coastline, they need shelter from the hot sun, so shade is often an integral part of the garden, and you’ll see lots of pergolas and canopies there.
+On the Mediterranean coastline, they need shelter from the hot sun, so shade is often an integral part of the garden.
+That’s why you’ll see lots of pergolas and canopies there.

-In this country, pergolas do a great job at sheltering us from prevailing winds, as well as offering a little privacy if you are overlooked.
+In this country, pergolas do a great job at sheltering us from prevailing winds.
+As well, they offer a little privacy if you are overlooked.

-Whilst water features are not an essential part of the Mediterranean garden, they are a lovely additional touch, and do a good job of breaking up the dry landscape.
+Whilst water features are not an essential part of the Mediterranean garden, they are a lovely additional touch.
+They also do a good job of breaking up the dry landscape.

-A small rustic basin fountain mounted against a wall will bring a satisfying bubbling sound, whilst a small ornamental pool will add a drop of shimmer to your otherwise weathered scene.
+A small rustic basin fountain mounted against a wall will bring a satisfying bubbling sound.
+Meanwhile, a small ornamental pool will add a drop of shimmer to your otherwise weathered scene.

-If you don’t want to include a water feature, use bright vibrant blues in your colour scheme and pots to offset the warm terracotta tones instead.
-You could even think about staining your pergola in the Mediterranean blue and white too.
+If you don’t want to include a water feature, use bright vibrant blues in your colour scheme to offset the warm terracotta tones instead.
+You could even think about staining your pergola in Mediterranean blue and white too.

 Hard landscaping is an integral part of the Mediterranean garden, broken up by splashes of vibrant colour.

-Many Mediterranean style gardens forgo lawns in favour of gravel and paving stones – making them a great option for smaller spaces, or those who don’t want the hassle of lawn maintenance.
+Many of these style gardens forgo lawns in favour of gravel and paving stones.
+This makes them a great option for smaller spaces, or those who don’t want the hassle of lawn maintenance.

 Chose warm coloured paving stones in pink and red hues, or gravel and natural stone styles.

-Without a lawn you may feel like there is a lot of vacant space, so split the garden into sections using pathways lined with plants and herbs.
+Without a lawn you may feel like there is a lot of vacant space.
+Therefore you could split the garden into sections using pathways lined with plants and herbs.

 Soften the edges of any paved areas by planting ground cover plants around the edges and allow them to spill over slightly onto the stones or gravel.

-Don’t forget that a Mediterranean garden is always crammed full of pots, so plug any gaps on your patio areas with an assortment of colourful containers and large terracotta pots.
+Don’t forget that a Mediterranean garden is always crammed full of pots.
+Plug any gaps on your patio areas with an assortment of colourful containers and large terracotta pots.

 Mosaics are a beautiful extra touch and could be scattered in amongst your other paving stones or used on the vertical part of steps.

-You can even buy feature mosaic elements like tiles, bird baths and water fountains, that will make a stunning centrepiece to your Mediterranean garden
+You can even buy feature mosaic elements like tiles, bird baths and water fountains.
+These will make a stunning centrepieces to your Mediterranean garden.

 The final touch to your Mediterranean haven will be the perfect place to sit and enjoy it.